LITTLE FALLS UNITED METHODIST CHURCH

 -

-You can join our online worship via YouTube or Facebook.
+You can join our Online Worship via YouTube or Facebook.
 Type “Little Falls United Methodist Church” in the search window on YouTube or Facebook.
 Please use the link below to join in Online Worship.
-YouTube: www.youtube.com/@lfumc
+YouTube: https://www.youtube.com/@lfumc

 -